stexus/discord-media-status/README.md

 more tbd

-to use, download and install in chrome manually
+to use, download and install in chrome manually (top right settings, more tools, extensions, developer mode, load unpacked)

 click on button for popup